bettsbp/romancrypto/readme.md

 ## Rules
 * _The program will take a numerical value less than 4 and multiply it by 'I'._
-* _If there are four I's_
+* _If there are four I's turn into a IV_
-* _if the first consonants include "qu", move the "u" along with the "q".
-Don't forget about words like "squeal" where "qu" doesn't come first!_
+* _If there is a 9, replace with IX_
-* _for words beginning with "y", treat "y" as a consonant._
+* _If there are five of the same character, replace with the corresponding roman numeral_

 ## Expected Behaviors